On average, your neighbors pay $73 a month.

 Rush hour can be a nightmare in Vancouver, especially if you work on the other side of the Columbia River in nearby Portland, Oregon.
 Backups can and do occur regularly and commuters spend many hours each year stuck in congestion on both sides of the river.

-Moving violations like speeding tickets, accidents, and drunk driving will give you a bad driving record and can flag you as a high-risk driver.
+Moving violations like speeding tickets, accidents, and drunk driving will give you a bad driving history.
 This will result in higher insurance rates.
+Drivers with the worst records are often asked to purchase expensive non-standard policies for high-risk drivers.

 The Clark County District Court website allows residents to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.